 - Corporate Bonds – a corporation will issue bonds to finance projects related to the ongoing operations of the company, growth projects, mergers & acquisitions, etc.

 When you invest in equities, you become a shareholder in the company or fund.
-There are many ways to diversify within equities and for that reason, I will keep this short and go into detail at a later date.
+There are many ways to diversify within equities:

 By Sector: Technology, Energy, Healthcare, Financials, etc.